 Select them and delete them, or better yet, transfer them to another list, which you will name “Blacklist”.
 Thanks to the anti-duplication security, they will never be re-imported into another list, so you’ll be safe next time.

-The same, it’s a bit tedious but essential.
-With these first two techniques, you can reach 95% of matches with what you want in 20 minutes, on a search of 1 000 people.
+Much like the previous step, this step, albeit a bit tedious, is essential.
+With these first two techniques, you can reach 95% of matches with what you want in 20 minutes, on a search of 1000 people.

 Use Evaboot to automatically clean up your searches